One of my favourite mantras of all time is

-My mum’s best friend, my Godmother for my mum’s birthday treated her (and I and my Godmother’s 12 year old daughter) to a trip to Falkirk, Scotland to see the Kelpies, stay in a gorgeous lodge and go on the Segways at the Wheel.
+My mum’s best friend, my Godmother for my mum’s birthday treated her (and I and my Godmother’s 12-year-old daughter) to a trip to Falkirk, Scotland to see the Kelpies.
+A stay in a gorgeous lodge and a trip to go on the Segways at the Falkirk Wheel.

 Off we went one Friday afternoon our journey up to Scotland was full of excitement and laughter.
-We chatted and joked and within no time at all we arrived at our lodge, which we’d call home for the weekend, all be it in the dark.
+We chatted and joked and within no time at all we arrived at our lodge.
+Which we’d call home for the weekend, yet, all be it in the dark.

-Fortunately we were in the Land Rover as a normal car would never have been able to get up the banks that led us to Tantouri.
-We arrived and there were no lights on in the lodge, I hopped out of the car to try and open the door, it had been very frosty and as one knee high leather Michael Kors boot stepped onto the veranda it slipped, I lost my footing and found myself on the floor.
-Queue the full car laughing, well that’s what I thought they’d be doing, instead they sat in shock.
+Fortunately, we were in the Land Rover as a normal car would never have been able to get up the banks that led us to Tantouri.
+We arrived and there were no lights on in the lodge.
+I hopped out of the car to try and open the door, it had been very frosty and as one knee-high leather Michael Kors boot stepped onto the veranda it slipped.
+I lost my footing and consequently found myself on the floor.
+Queue the full car laughing, well that’s what I thought they’d be doing, instead, they sat in shock.

 After what seemed like an eternity, 3 iPhone torches and frantic phone calls we entered the lodge.
-It was cold and it absolute darkness.
-We put the lights on and had a look around, the sauna advertised didn’t turn on, the kitchen was grubby and on both of the beds both upstairs and down there were mouse droppings everywhere.
+It was cold and in absolute darkness.
+We put the lights on and had a look around.
+The sauna advertised didn’t turn on, the kitchen was grubby and on both of the beds both upstairs and down, there were mouse droppings everywhere.

 We calmed our nerves over a buffet and 4 bottles of prosecco and decided to call it a night.
-We trundled upstairs and I tucked my onesie into my socks and got into the single bed, my mum went to the en suite and came back, unbeknown to her there was mouse droppings between the pillows of her bed.
-That was it the next thing I had a 51 year old woman hopping into a single bed with me sleeping top to toe.
+We trundled upstairs and I tucked my onesie into my socks and got into the single bed.
+My mum went to the en-suite and came back, unbeknown to her there were mouse droppings between the pillows of her bed.
+That was it the next thing I had a 51-year-old woman hopping into a single bed with me sleeping top to toe.
 If that wasn’t bad enough every time through the night I moved she flung her arms about, swatted my legs and screamed.

-Safe to say we were all awake very very early the next morning and decided that enough was enough, we packed our cases and left, we headed to the Falkirk Wheel which was a spectacle in itself, we had a light breakfast before we headed over to the Segway area.
+Safe to say we were all awake very very early the next morning and decided that enough was enough.
+We packed our cases and left.
+What felt like an eternity we finally headed to the Falkirk Wheel which was a spectacle in itself.
+We had a light breakfast before we headed over to the Segway area.

-Is was beautiful scenery, the air was clean and crisp, the Segways were really east to control and we were all laughing and smiling again after our traumatic evening the night before.
+Is was beautiful scenery, the air was clean and crisp.
+The Segways were really easy to control and we were all laughing and smiling again after our traumatic evening the night before.

 The instructor was a lovely lad studying at University who being the Segway tour guide was his Saturday job.
 Can you imagine how cool that is?
 Such a better gig than folding jeans in a clothes shop like my first Saturday job was.

-The hour flow over and after we had managed to get our sea legs back from getting off the Segways we headed over to see the Kelpies, they were fabulous.
+The hour flew over and after we had managed to get our sea legs back from getting off the Segways.
+We headed over to see the Kelpies.
+They were fabulous.
 Towering over us they were a fabulously impressive piece of art.